RedPenguin101/modelling-framework/devdiary.md

 # Dev Diary
+## Todo
+* Better display options!
+* Compile model to function on arrays to increase performance?
+* Eliminate transients: like pure looks throughs.
+* Units and metadata

 ## 21st May 2022
-* Namespacing

-Ideas:
-* Eliminate transients: like pure looks throughs.

-## Todo
 * **DONE** Make flags booleans rather than numbers
 * **DONE** Introduce Corkscrew helper
 * **DONE** 'add totals to calculation' function
 * **NOT DONE** Change calc model to 'calculation name' and 'worksheet name'
 * **DONE** Namespace rows by calulation and sheet
   (Do I actually need the calcs abstraction at all then?
 It's doesn't add anything! maybe for comments?)
-* Model compilation should through if validations fail.
+* **DONE** Model compilation should through if validations fail.
 Maybe with assertions?
-* Better display options!

 ## 20th May 2022
 My stopping point yesterday was a working model for the Forest FMWC scenario.
 Some observations: